 For some forms of care, we set a maximum rate per session or treatment from a non-contracted care provider.
 The maximum rates do not apply to care from contracted care providers.
 The care providers contracted by us can be found at www.hollandzorg.com/carefinder.
-If our contract with a care provider ends during the period in which you receive care from this care provider, your reimbursement does not change for the remainder of the treatment.
+If our contract with a care provider ends during the period you are receiving care from that care provider, you retain the right to reimbursement for the rest of the treatment programme as if the care provider were still contracted by us.